 I have a specific type of learner in mind.

-If you hope to work with a specific type of learner, like business professionals, a good way to achieve this is by starting with Professional Certificate, and then moving onto a Specialize Certificate relevant to your teaching interests.
+If you hope to work with a specific type of learner, like business professionals, a good way to achieve this is by starting with a Professional Certificate and then moving on to a Specialized Certificate that is relevant to your teaching interests.
 The Professional Certificates provide the essential theory and methods of TEFL/TESOL on which you can then add additional, specialized training in your chosen field of interest.

-3. Is there a specific place where you hope to teach?
+3. Is there a specific place abroad where I want to teach?

 If you think you may want to teach English abroad now or in the future, it can also be helpful to consider where you want to teach and what the market might look like in your ideal destination.
 Generally speaking, Africa, Asia, and Latin America are less competitive markets for teaching positions while the Middle East, Europe, and English-speaking countries are highly competitive.

-The more competitive your chosen teaching destination, the more credentials you will want to earn, and the Bridge International Diploma in English Language Teaching (IDELTOnline) would be the best Professional Certificate to choose in this case.
-This graduate-level training is the next best option to getting certified in the classroom and is highly regarded by employers worldwide.
+The more competitive your chosen teaching destination, the more credentials you will want to earn, and the Bridge International Diploma in English Language Teaching (IDELTOnline™) would be the best Professional Certificate to choose in this case.
+This graduate-level training, taken with a cohort of international trainees and a master’s-level instructor, is highly regarded by employers worldwide.

-Our Bridge Job Board provides a good overview of different positions available around the globe.
+Our Bridge Job Board provides a good overview of different positions available online and around the globe.

 4. What are my long-term teaching goals?

-If you may just teach English for a limited time, say six months or a year, a Professional Certificate will provide you with the skills you need and qualify you for jobs teaching online or around the world.
+If you may just teach English for a limited time, say six months or a year, the 120-Hour Master Certification will provide you with the skills you need and qualify you for jobs teaching online or around the world.

 However, if you are hoping to pursue a long-term career in TEFL/TESOL, then the IDELTOnline™ could be the better choice, as this university-level course delves much further into teaching theory and methodology under the guidance of a master’s-level instructor.
 This course can even be taken as credit towards a master’s in TESOL at more than 1,600 universities.